mattstauffer/Torch/README.md

 ## Contributing
 The [4.2](https://github.com/mattstauffer/illuminatenonlaravel/tree/4.2) branch is still going strong, but this 5.1 branch is brand-new.
 I would appreciate any and all contributions.

+At this point, most contributions could be just copying the 4.2 component over, adding `composer.json` and a `.gitignore`, and making sure our old code still works.

 ## But my framework doesn't use Symfony's HttpFoundation!
 That's tough.
 If you're using CodeIgniter, and it's a new project, honestly, it's time to upgrade. ¯\(°_o)/¯ But if it's a pre-existing project, and we all have those, the majority of the 4.2 components will still work with CodeIgniter and other older projects.